-Organize your shopping list based on the tip above—that is, by the sections of the store.
+Organize your healthy grocery shopping list based on the tip above—that is, by the sections of the store.
 This will have you out of the supermarket at the speed of light.
 Shopping with a list has benefits beyond speed and spending.
 By lashing yourself to the discipline of a well-planned shopping list, you can resist the seductive call of aisle upon aisle of junk food, thereby saving your home, your family, and yourself from an overload of empty calories.

 Food-Shop on a Full Stomach